 The scariest games frighten us through a combination of atmosphere, narrative and plain shock factor.
-These ten had us reaching for a new pair of pants on a regular basis.
+These titles had us reaching for a new pair of pants on a regular basis.

 Fear is an odd thing.
 We're hard-wired to avoid it at all costs, but there is very little in life that gives us the same rush of adrenaline as absolute terror.
 Games that utilise fear for this very reason are a very careful balancing act - and the horror factor only works if you care about the narrative.